EtherealEngine/etherealengine-docs/docs/manual/03_modules/05_infrastructure/03_devopsDeployment/03_AWSSetup/02_EKS.md

 nodegroups that will be created for various services to run on.

-Make sure to increase the maximum node limit, as by default target, minimum, and maximum are set to 2, and Ethereal Engine's setup will definitely need more than two nodes if you've configured them to use relatively small instance types such as t3a.medium.
+Make sure to increase the maximum node limit, as by default target, minimum, and maximum are set to 2, and iR Engine's setup will definitely need more than two nodes if you've configured them to use relatively small instance types such as t3a.medium.

 #### Enable EBS CSI Addon (if EKS version is 1.23 or later)
-Follow the instructions [here](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html) to enable an EKS addon that's required for any cluster that will have Persistent Volumes, which an Ethereal Engine deployment cluster will.
+Follow the instructions [here](https://docs.aws.amazon.com/eks/latest/userguide/managing-ebs-csi.html) to enable an EKS addon that's required for any cluster that will have Persistent Volumes, which an iR Engine deployment cluster will.

 #### Install Cluster Autoscaler (optional)